 Now let’s get back to the analogy of your Qi flowing as a stream.
 If you have Qi stagnation, using the calf muscles area as an example, downstream from the calf muscles, in the toes, you’ll likely have a deficiency of Qi.
 That’s because the flow of Qi has waned to a trickle, which is why you may feel a burning sensation in your big toe.

 The best one-two punch for Qi stagnation and deficiency

-All-natural Chinese herbs may help with Qi imbalances and deficiencies.
+Traditional Chinese herbs support Qi.
 So, too, can acupuncture, which uses needles on various meridian points to remove Qi stagnation and/or fortify Qi.
 Another way you can wrap your head around the theoretical aspect of meridians is to think of them as an internal freeway network for Qi to flow through.
 Acupuncture helps free up traffic jams of stagnant qi.
-Once the Qi traffic is flowing smoothly again metabolic waste will no longer cause pain or other disturbances.
+Once the Qi traffic is flowing smoothly again metabolic waste will no longer cause discomfort or other disturbances.

 Feeling down?
 Blame it on impaired Qi flow….

 Impaired Qi flow may manifest through emotional unrest.
 Let’s say your job is stressful.
 Your boss is micromanaging you.
 Your boss never gives you compliments and only grates on you for petty things.
 But in a fragile economy, fear of losing your job paralyzes you; you say anything.
 It’s tough to find a new job these days.